msuhanov/regf/Windows registry file format specification.md

 2. *Hash-2* is the Marvin32 hash of the first 32 bytes of a current log entry (including the *Hash-1* calculated before).
 3. The following seed is used for calculating the *Hash-1* and *Hash-2*: 14219357686671994754 (little-endian).
 4. A transaction log file may contain multiple log entries written at once, as well as old (already applied) log entries.
-5. If a base block of a primary file has a wrong *Checksum*, all log entries from a transaction log file are applied.
-Otherwise, if a primary file is dirty, but has a valid *Checksum*, only subsequent log entries are applied.
-A subsequent log entry is an entry with a sequence number equal to or greater than a primary sequence number of a base block in a primary file.
+5. If a primary file is dirty and has a valid *Checksum* (in the base block), only subsequent log entries are applied.
+A subsequent log entry is a log entry with a sequence number equal to or greater than a primary sequence number of a base block in a primary file.
+6. If a primary file is dirty and has a wrong *Checksum*, its base block is recovered from a transaction log file.
+Then subsequent log entries are applied.
-6. If a log entry has a wrong value in the field *Hash-1* or *Hash-2*, recovery stops, only previous log entries are applied.
+7. If a log entry has a wrong value in the field *Hash-1* or *Hash-2*, recovery stops, only previous log entries (up to a bogus one) are applied.
+8. Dirty hive bins are not verified for correctness during recovery (but they may be verified and healed later).

 ## Dirty state of a hive
 A hive is considered to be dirty when a base block in a primary file contains a wrong checksum, or its primary sequence number doesn't match its secondary sequence number.
 If a hive isn't dirty, but a transaction log file (new format) contains subsequent log entries, they are ignored.